To view the video in full screen mode, click .

 A. Metadata marker panel B. Marker buttons C. Current Time Indicator (Playhead) D. Metadata marker applied to the movie clip E. Search option for markers F. Panel to edit metadata info

-Use the Logging workspace to quickly add metadata and create subclips.
+The Logging workspace is optimized for quickly adding metadata and creating subclips.
 Add markers and other metadata to quickly organize and search clips.
 You can leverage the metadata when you export to Adobe Premiere Pro or other applications.

-A. Bin B. Movie clip C. Movie clip open in the Timeline D. Subclip open in the Timeline E. Rough cut open in the Timeline F. Create rough cut G. Create bin
+A. Bin B. Movie clip C. Movie clip open in the Timeline D. Subclip open in the Timeline E. Create rough cut F. Create bin

-Use bins in the Project panel to organize project contents much as you use folders to organize files.
+In the Project panel, you organize project contents much as you use folders to organize files.
 Bins can contain clips, subclips, and rough cuts.
 Use the Project panel to create a rough cut, and then add subclips to the rough cut.

 Reorder content in the Project panel by dragging it to a new location.